-- NACKs the illegal/unsupported command byte and data bytes - Flushes and ignores the received command and data
+- Issues a no acknowledge for the illegal/unsupported command byte and data bytes - Flushes and ignores the received command and data

 Reserved Bits

 Accesses to reserved bits are not a fault.
 Writes to reserved bits are ignored, and reads from reserved bits return undefined data.